 The strategy should be discovered, not defined

 Almost all organizations need to change and transform, but many are trying to do so with traditional methods.
-I mean, they set a long-term plan, execute it and attempt to control any deviation.
+They set a long-term plan, execute it, and attempt to control any deviation.
 However, along the way, they will find known or unknown variables that impact their strategy.
 And when they seek out the root cause, they find that people and culture play an essential role in those variables.

 If you see the Digital Transformation Strategy as a product and the organization as its client, then you will find that using innovation principles to discover the strategy will improve your chances to succeed.